Visa name

 - •Portuguese tax number (NIF) and Portuguese bank account

-Best suited for: Remote employees earning €42,000+ per year who want an EU base · Nomads planning a multi-year stay with a path to EU permanent residency · Families (dependents can be included in the same application)
+Best suited for: Remote employees earning €42,000+ per year who want an EU base · Nomads planning a multi-year stay with a path to EU permanent residency · Families, since dependents can go on the same application

 How much you need